-Our solution to this problem is to design a system that will stop the water table when it rises from entering your window well.
-The first to solving this waterproofing problem is to excavate your window well below the corrugated window well install a drain box.
-Depending on the size of your window well, we will determine the size of the drain box, and connect a PVC pipe that has been capped.
+Window Well Encapsulation is the key to stopping your Northern Virginia basement corrugated steel window wells from flooding Our solution to this problem is to design a system that will stop the water table when it rises from entering your window well.
+The first to solve this waterproofing problem is to excavate your window well below the corrugated window well and install a drain box.
+Depending on the size of your window well, we will determine the size of the drain box and connect a PVC pipe that has been capped.
 If you’re coordinated metal window well is damaged, we will replace it in its entirety.
-If you’re coordinated window well is below grade we will have an extension to bring it to above grade.
-Once the window will itself has been raised above the grade of your property, and the drain box along with the PVC piping have been installed, we will move on to solving the infiltration of groundwater from the base of the window well.
+If you’re coordinated window well is below grade, we will have an extension to bring it to above grade.
+Once the window will itself has been raised above the grade of your property and the drain box along with the PVC piping has been installed, we will move on to solving the infiltration of groundwater from the base of the window well.
 This is accomplished by installing 4 inches of concrete to assure the groundwater will never rise into your window well.
-The drain box, only acts as a drainage for any condensation that the occur within your window well system.
-All of the joints between your corrugated metal window well and your home’s foundation will be sealed with a premium exterior waterproof caulk.
-The final step, will be to install a new plastic window will cover that has the grade to move the water away from the window well.
-This new plastic window will cover will be sealed with waterproof caulk, virtually forming a basin that is completely protected from not only any rain water from above, but more importantly water rising from below your window well.
+The drain box only acts as a drainage for any condensation within your window well system.
+The joints between your corrugated metal window well and your home’s foundation will be sealed with a premium exterior waterproof caulk.
+The final step will be to install a new plastic window cover with the grade to move the water away from the window well.
+This new plastic window will be sealed with waterproof caulk, virtually forming a basin that is completely protected from not only any rainwater from above but, more importantly, water rising from below your window well.
 Now you can enjoy a waterproofed window well that will never flood again.